History of Cagliari: Conquest by the King of Aragon

-In 1324 the Kingdom of Aragon conquered Cagliari (Castel di Castro) after a battle against the Pisans.
+In June 1326 the Crown of Aragon conquered Cagliari (Castel di Castro) after the surrender of the Pisans.
 When Sardinia was finally conquered by the Catalan-Aragonese army, Cagliari (Castel de Càller or simply Càller in Catalan) became the administrative capital of the newborn Kingdom of Sardinia, one of the many kingdoms forming the Crown of Aragon, which later came under the rule of the Spanish Empire.

-Since 1326, the city, having expelled the Pisans and been repopulated by Catalans, Valencians and Aragonese, began a new period of development, soon interrupted by the war between the Kingdom of Sardinia and the Judicatus of Arborea.
+Since 1326, the city, having expelled the Pisans and been repopulated by Catalans, Valencians and Aragonese, began a new period of development, soon interrupted by the war between the Kingdom of Sardinia and the Judicate of Arborea.
 The war lasted, with ups and downs, from the mid-14th century to 1420, with the Judicatus full debellatio.
 During this long period, the city, along with the city of Alghero, was often the Aragonese monarchs' only garrison on the island and it never fell into the hands of Arborences.

-The kings of Aragon, and later the kings of Spain (who were also Kings of Sardinia), were represented in Cagliari by a viceroy.
+The Kings of Aragon, and later the Kings of Spain (who were also Kings of Sardinia), were represented in Cagliari by a Viceroy.
 The city was enclosed in strong fortifications and its architecture was oriented towards the late Catalan Gothic style.